-LECOM provides excellent general health care services for its students enrolled in the Highmark Blue Cross/Blue Shield Community Blue Student Insurance Plan.
-It is mandatory for all students to have healthcare coverage through LECOM's student policy, unless covered by their parent's or spouse's employer's health insurance, TriCare (military), or Medicaid issued by the state where the student will be attending classes. (see Section 4.3.5).
+LECOM provides general health care services for its students enrolled in the Highmark Blue Cross/Blue Shield Community Blue Student Insurance Plan.
+It is mandatory for all students to have healthcare coverage through LECOM's student policy, unless covered by their parent's or spouse's employer's health insurance, TriCare (military), or Medicaid issued by the state where the student will be attending classes (see Section 8.8.2 Mandatory Student Health Insurance Policy).

-In Erie, LECOM, through its partners at Millcreek Community Hospital and Medical Associates of Erie, provides excellent general health care services for students with no co-pay using the Highmark Blue Cross/Blue Shield Community Blue student insurance coverage.
-If a student's family physician is not in the area or not available, students requiring more immediate attention may opt to visit the Family Practice of Dr. Mark Baker on the Erie campus at 200 West Grandview Blvd. or the Plaza 38 Medical Center located at 2010 W. 38th Street near the Erie campus.
+In Erie, LECOM, through its partners at Millcreek Community Hospital and Medical Associates of Erie, provides general health care services for students with no co-pay using the Highmark Blue Cross/Blue Shield Community Blue student insurance coverage.
+If a student's family physician is not in the area or not available, students requiring more immediate attention may opt to visit the Family Practice of Dr. Mark Baker on the Erie campus at 2000 West Grandview Blvd. or the Plaza 38 Medical Center located at 2010 W. 38th Street near the Erie campus.